-- ${\bf 1.} \quad \text{Teacher will complete top of 3^{rd} Offense Form and submit to the school administrator.}$ - 2.
-Student will complete an incident report form and Administrator will conduct an investigation to include interviewing student (and others if needed). - 3.
+- 1. Teacher will complete top of 3rd Offense Form and submit to the school administrator. - 2.
+Student will complete an incident report form and Administrator will investigate to include interviewing student (and others if needed). - 3.
 Administrator will hold a meeting with the student to determine interventions and/or consequences for the student.
 All decisions will be communicated to the student and parent during a Parent Conference. - 4.
 The decision must contain the administrator's conclusions as to the allegation, and the penalty that he/she proposes to enforce, up to and including request for removal from the program. - 5.
-Administrator will notify referring teacher, trade department head, school counselor, and sending school representative of the referral outcome. - 6.
-Copy of all documents in student discipline file in administrator's office.
+Administrator will notify referring teacher, trade department head, school counselor, and sending school representative of the referral outcome. - $6. \quad \text{Copy of all documents in student discipline file in administrator's office}.$